ReneBri/NotesApp-Frontend/README.md

 This template is all about connecting to Firebase Authentication and authenticating users.
 We do this by making requests to Firebase (like user sign-up or logout) via our custom authentication hooks and in return we receive data back.
 That response is usually a user object, which contains data such as the users display name, email, phone number, etc. This is helpful, as there is a lot we can do with that information and we can find components all over our app which use it.
 So, if we were to just save this response from Firebase in state in the App.js file, our app would get messy very quickly with ‘prop drilling’ all over the place.
 To combat this we use the Context API to hold these responses and deliver them cleanly to wherever our app needs them.
 In this template it’s called the AuthContext and it wraps the entire app, as you can see from the index.js file.

+The AuthContext API is using a reducer to manage the user state.
+I will assume you know about how the useReducer hook works from here on in.
+If not please refer to the React docs.

 **AUTH CONTEXT VALUE PAIRS:**

 Our auth context has three different value pairs: